jmschrei/tangermeme/README.md

 In addition to a library of functions to help you apply predictive models to sequences, future iterations of tangermeme will include PyTorch-based/GPU accelerated command-line tools that range from reimplementations of some of the tools in the MEME suite to new tools for sequence analysis that include attribution scores.

+Please see the documentation and tutorials linked at the top of this README for more extensive documentation.

 ## Installation

 `pip install tangermeme`